yavats/hl1-scripts/README.md

 Example: `bind key obboshoot`

-### 6. Wait Table (BunnyModXT has its own wait table built on it, but some old scripts uses this wait table so you might need them.
+### 6. Wait Table (Bunnymod XT has its own wait table built on it, but some old scripts uses this wait table so you might need it.
 Just put this at the very bottom of your config.)
 <details>
   <summary>📜Expand the list of aliases📜</summary>